welentsai/treemalldemo/README.md

 1. (Windows environment) in ./app directory, type yarn

   yarn package manage will automatically download necessary packages

 2. type
 yarn start

-the server will run at http://localhost:3000/
+  thethe server will run at http://localhost:3000/

 How to check demo project ?